 She is currently completing work on a major project supported by a multi-year grant from the National Endowment for the Humanities to improve scholarly access to a microfilm collection that duplicates the main colonial archive for Central America, the Archivo General de Centroamérica, a project in which she and her project co-director trained cohorts of Berkeley undergraduates in archival research methods.

-My work in cultural heritage is in part based in my history as a museum anthropologist, a field in which I teach at Berkeley.
-I was Assistant Director of the Peabody Museum at Harvard University (1986-1989), and Director of the Hearst Museum of Anthropology here at Berkeley (1994-1999).
-I have published essays on contradictions in the definition of world heritage sites and the way archaeologists evaluate the significance of archaeological sites; on the role of nationalism in archaeology; and the way expertise is mobilized in international consulting.
+Joyce's work on cultural heritage is rooted in her original history as a museum anthropologist, a field which she teaches at Berkeley.
+She was Assistant Director of the Peabody Museum at Harvard University (1986-1989), and Director of the Hearst Museum of Anthropology at Berkeley (1994-1999).
+She has published essays on contradictions in the definition of world heritage sites and the way archaeologists evaluate the significance of archaeological sites; on the role of nationalism in archaeology; and the way expertise is mobilized in international consulting.
 She teaches courses on cultural heritage policy in which she draws on her experience serving as a member of the federal Cultural Property Advisory Committee, to which she was appointed by President Barack Obama in 2011, serving through 2019, and as a member of a Cultural Heritage Task Force of the American Anthropological Association from 2013-2015.